kfav/vagrant-lamp/README.md

 * activate mod_rewrite and add *AllowOverride All* to the vhost settings

+* adds the php index file to the first position of dir.conf

 You can change the folder and password inside the bootstrap.sh file.

 ### How to use ?